inab/WfExS-backend/README.md

 The program uses three different types of configuration files:

 * Local configuration file: It describes the local setup of the backend (example at [tests/local_config.yaml](tests/local_config.yaml)).
+Relative paths in this configuration file use as reference the directory where the local configuration file is living.

   - `cacheDir`: The path in this key sets up the place where all the contents which can be cached are hold.
 It contains downloaded RO-Crate, downloaded workflow git repositories, downloaded workflow engines.
+It is recommended to have it outside `/tmp` directory, due undesirable side interactions with the way workflow engines use Singularity.

   - `workDir`: The path in this key sets up the place where all the executions are going to store both intermediate and final results, having a separate directory for each execution.
+It is recommended to have it outside `/tmp` directory, due undesirable side interactions with the way workflow engines use Singularity.

   - `crypt4gh.key`: The path to the secret key used in this installation.
 It is paired to `crypt4gh.pub`.